atreeon/clean-air-bh-website11ty/content/campaigns/ulez.md

 both in terms of pollution and action.

 ### 'Existing' ULEZ
-Many councillors have cited and existing ULEZ in Brighton & Hove.
-This is not true.
-The current ULEZ is not yet active.
+Some people refer to an 'existing' ULEZ in Brighton & Hove.
+The 'existing' ULEZ is not yet active.
 It only comes into effect in 2024.
+It also only applies to one short road and only applies to buses; taxis, private vehicles, vans and lorries can all still use the most polluting vehicles without any restriction.

-However, announcing a ULEZ is a good first step and actually helps to reduce air pollution because vehicles choice is influenced by the announcement.
+Announcing a ULEZ early is a good first step and actually helps to reduce air pollution because vehicle choice is influenced by the announcement.

-Surprisingly the 'existing' ULEZ only applies to buses.
-It does not apply to taxis, private hire vehicles, vans, lorries.
+However without a proper ULEZ in place, with a full range of vehicles restricted, covering the whole city, pollution will not be reduced sufficiently.
+We need a full ULEZ.

 ## What You Can Do To Help